Non-Barbie Fashion Dolls, Clones, and Competitors 1960s to early-2000s

 Mego, 1970, two Maddie Mod dolls, Barbie competitor:

-Peggy-Ann Doll Clothes, Inc., Boutique Fashion Doll, circa 1970s, a Barbie clone:
+Peggy-Ann Doll Clothes, Inc., circa 1970s, Boutique Fashion Doll, a Barbie clone:

 Marked MADE IN / HONG KONG (on the back).
 The head and arms are vinyl; the body and legs are hollow plastic.
 Has brown hair styled in a sparsely rooted low ponytail with bangs, black side-glancing eyes with heavy black eyeliner, and a closed mouth.
-Wears original orange short pants jumper belted at the waist with a black patent-leather belt, red high-heel shoes.
-This dark-tan-complexioned doll sold at Kmart originally for 96 cents.
+Wears original orange short pants jumper belted at the waist with a black patent-leather belt, and red high-heel shoes.
+This dark-tan-complexioned doll was sold at Kmart originally for 96 cents.

 Shillman circa 1960s-1970s, two Maxi Mods and Mini Mod, Barbie competitors:

 Maxi Mod is marked M&S / SHILLMAN (on the head); MADE IN HONG KONG (on the upper back).
 Mini-Mod is marked M&S / SHILLMAN (on the head) and M. & S. SHILLMAN, INC / MADE IN HONG KONG (on the back).
 The heads are vinyl; the body and legs are hollow plastic.
 Maxi Mod in the lavender sweater dress has firmer plastic arms, body, and legs.
 The boxed Maxi Mod has rubbery vinyl arms, a firm plastic body and legs.
-Mini Mod’s head is vinyl, the body and limbs are hollow plastic.
-All three have twist and turn waists.
-Black rooted hair is styled in bubble cuts; brown painted eyes.
+Mini Mod’s head is vinyl; the body and limbs are hollow plastic.
+All three have twist-and-turn waists.
+Black-rooted hair is styled in bubble cuts; brown painted eyes.
 Maxi Mod has rooted eyelashes.
 All have closed mouths.
 Maxi Mod in the lavender dress is redressed.
 The others wear their original yellow bathing suits.

 Totsy, circa 1988, a Barbie competitor:

 Marked TOTSY ©1988 (on the head), ©TOTSY / MADE IN CHINA (on the back).
 The head is firm vinyl.
 The arms are firm plastic.
-The body and legs are hollow plastic, has a twist and turn waist.
-Black rooted bubble cut, brown forward-looking eyes with painted upper and lower eyelashes and tan eyeshadow, pink lip color, painted teeth area.
+The body and legs are hollow plastic; has a twist-and-turn waist.
+Black-rooted bubble cut, brown forward-looking eyes with painted upper and lower eyelashes and tan eyeshadow, pink lip color, painted teeth area.
 Wears original white bathing suit, no shoes.

 Tov Toy, 1970s, Veronique, a Barbie clone: